Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Rooms of Weeping.md

 Attached to the east wall are two torch sconces.
 The southernmost one holds a torch with an intricate metal base.
 The other is empty.
 A skeleton in broken plate armor lies against the wall.
 The skeleton's right hand is on its throat, and its left hand holds the matching torch from the empty sconce."
 _____

 The coins scattered around the trapped chest total 50gp, 100 sp, and 2,000.cp.
 The chest weighs 40 pounds and is unlocked.
 When opened, it releases a cloud of sleeping gas that fills the room.
-Any creature in the room must succeed on a DC18 Constitution saving throw or be paralyzed for 4.lio14rs.If all 'the 'characters succumb to the gas, they.ari:COμnd·by the witches.who lair ,in area K56 and dragg�d\6 .;i.rea KSO,. the!) ·left there unharmed.
+Any creature in the room must succeed on a DC18 Constitution saving throw or be paralyzed for 4 hours.
+If all the characters succumb to the gas, they.ari:COμnd·by the witches.who lair ,in area K56 and dragg�d\6 .;i.rea KSO,. the!) ·left there unharmed.
 If even one cha��cter.resist;s.the �ffecfof the gas, the witches do not appe�r; )f\ <>.(} ,·

 The armored skeleton On·the floi:i'r is all:thaf.remains of an adventure�.
 His corp�e has,ndthing cif vali.te.